ultralytics/ultralytics/docs/en/integrations/tensorboard.md

 ## Summary

 This guide aims to help you use TensorBoard with YOLOv8 for visualization and analysis of machine learning model training.
-It focuses on explaining how key TensorBoard features can provides insights into training metrics and model performance during YOLOv8 training sessions.
+It focuses on explaining how key TensorBoard features can provide insights into training metrics and model performance during YOLOv8 training sessions.

 For a more detailed exploration of these features and effective utilization strategies, you can refer to TensorFlow’s official [TensorBoard documentation](https://www.tensorflow.org/tensorboard/get_started) and their [GitHub repository](https://github.com/tensorflow/tensorboard).